mambawopieman/notes/README.md

 - Today's programming wisdom: "Code is read more often than it's written.
 Strive for clarity and maintainability in your work, as it will benefit not only you but also your fellow developers who will inevitably interact with your code.
 Remember that simplicity is the ultimate sophistication."

 In practice, this means writing clean, well-structured, and well-documented code that adheres to established conventions and standards.
 It emphasizes the importance of considering future maintenance and understanding over purely short-term functionality.

+# 2024-01-02
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+This quote, while not originally about coding, perfectly applies to software development.
+It reminds us that writing clean, simple, and maintainable code is often more challenging but ultimately more valuable than complex solutions.
+Strive for clarity and minimalism in your programs, as they lead to better scalability, fewer bugs, and easier collaboration with other developers."

+In practice, this could mean choosing well-designed abstractions, favoring readability over obscure optimizations, and continuously refactoring to keep complexity under control.
+Remember that today's elegant solution can become tomorrow's technical debt if it isn't built with simplicity and sustainability in mind.